AVEVA/CONNECT-data-services-developer-docs/content/home/health.md

 ## Service Health

-**Service Health** includes a health status for each service and namespace includes in your OCS tenant.
+**Service Health** includes a health status for each service and namespace included in your OCS tenant.
 For more information about each icon, see [Statuses](#statuses).

 ## Community Health